Afternoon Tea in Victoria

 Hours of Operation

-Tea Service starts at 12 noon daily with the last seating at 3:45 p.m.
+Tea Service starts at Noon daily with the last seating at 3:45 p.m.
 We recommend an hour to enjoy your Afternoon Tea experience.

 Evening Tea is also available starting at 7:00 p.m. with the last seating at 9:00 p.m. on Thursday, Friday and Saturday evenings from May until September.

-Children 12 and younger can enjoy Afternoon Tea for 50% off the adult price, or enjoy our Prince and Princess Tea Menu.
+Children 12 and younger may choose the regular Afternoon Tea menu at 50% off the adult price, or enjoy our Prince and Princess Tea Menu.

 PRINCE AND PRINCESS TEA